 A snowman is a classic outfit, you just might need to remove your carrot nose in order to eat!

-A long white robe and a halo will make up this Christmas outfit.
+A long white robe and a halo will make up this Christmas costume.
 Add some wings for a bit of extra effect and you’re good to go.

 The Christmas turkey may sound like a strange one to try but there are some fantastic outfits out there for this.